 BES12 version 12.4 offers unified enrollment with Good products to bring together the world’s leading MDM solution and the world’s leading secure mobile application platform.
 Now users only have to enroll once to take advantage of both capabilities, dramatically improving user experience.
 Now enterprise IT departments no longer have to choose between multi-level security protections and user experience.

 When we told you in early November, on the day we completed our acquisition of Good Technology, that “we’ve already hit the ground running to realize this powerful combination,” we weren’t kidding.
 This new integrated enrollment is an example of the value this acquisition is already bringing to enterprise IT.
-Not only will you be able to securely manage smartphones, tablets and notebooks in a single EMM solution, our upgrades to WatchDox by BlackBerry, BBM Protected and several core Good Dynamics apps make BlackBerry’s enterprise software portfolio the most comprehensive set of mobile security, management, productivity and collaboration tools available on the market.
+Not only will you be able to securely manage smartphones, tablets and notebooks in a single EMM solution, our upgrades to WatchDox by BlackBerry, BBM Enterprise (formerly known as BBM Protected) and several core Good Dynamics apps make BlackBerry’s enterprise software portfolio the most comprehensive set of mobile security, management, productivity and collaboration tools available on the market.

 Enhanced Security for Managing iOS